 The UDC Community College CARE Program is a special undergraduate program that allows pre-college DC students to experience success in college by earning college credits, at no cost.
 CARE Program students prepare for college by experiencing it firsthand, and receive an array of support services to make a smooth transition to college.

 - Earn credits toward college graduation

-- Collaborate with college peers
+- Collaborate with college peers and faculty

 - Plan for college and career